Shahil-Patel/Pok-dex-App/README.md

 # Pok-dex-App
-Repository containing my Android Studio based Cookie Clicker App
+Repository containing my Android Studio based Pokedex App.
+Coded in Java.
+A simple Pokedex app that lists various traits and behaviors of pokemon.